siva912sri/argocd/EKSCluster.md

  upon increasing of pods the VM ec2 type and resources starts upgrading .

-#To check the pod is Running in worker node
+# To check the pod is Running in worker node
 kubectl get pods -o wide

-#revert back to intail state
+# Revert back to intail state
 kubectl scale deployment bingo-deployment --replicas=2

-#logs runtime of podname
+# logs runtime of podname

 kubectl logs podnames

-#deleted all the resources create in cluster
+# Deleted all the resources create in cluster
 kubectl delete all --all

-## Step - 4 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##
+# Step - 5 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing #

 	```
 eksctl delete cluster --name siva-cluster4 --region ap-south-1